 Abnormal Nights Comedy

-Abnormal Nights is a live stand up comedy show located at the Adams Avenue Theater in San Diego’s Normal Heights neighborhood.
-Going on two years now, they were in need of a distinct visual identity that would separate them from the rest of the comedy scene around the city as well as solve a few challenges specific to their show.
+Abnormal Nights is a live stand-up comedy show at the Adams Avenue Theater in San Diego’s Normal Heights neighborhood.
+After nearly two years, they needed a distinct visual identity to stand out in the local comedy scene and address specific challenges.

 The team structures the show in their own specific way with intermissions to roast the audience or go over the best Venmo captions from donations from last month’s show.
 A logo that nods to this unconventional approach to a comedy show was vital.